abinashgit005/hashnode-backup/clsp2kxsn00010ajm87jagcmn.md

 Under core api groups we have all objects: pods, deployments, Services, ReplicaSets, Statefulsets, jobs

- - jobs
+\- jobs

- - statefulSets
+\- statefulSets
-Role: A role can be used to grant access to resources in a namespace
+Role: A role can be used to grant access to resources in a namespace.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1